Get startedGet started for free

 Generate key stats on hover

-After a recent demonstration of your work to a manager in the e-commerce company, you have received a request to create a dashboard for this stakeholder.
+After a recent demonstration of your work with a manager in the e-commerce company, you received a request to create a dashboard for this stakeholder.
 Having too many visualizations and too much text is absolutely not allowed.

 Instead, they want the dashboard to be highly interactive.
 They have requested a scatter plot that, when hovered over, will provide some additional key stats in a text box to the right.
 This should change when hovering over a new point on the scatter plot.